 The Vet was bearded so I asked him if the pups would all have beards too, to which he replied they would, so I asked him if he was going to pay alimony.

-The sample was dully collected and implanted in Xana but Nuria and I were told to come back in a couple of days for a repeat performance to make sure that Xana was impregnated.
+The sample was dully collected and implanted in Xana but Nuria and I were told to bring them back in a couple of days for a repeat performance to make sure that Xana was impregnated.
 Not quite so embarrassing this time and Trasgu seemed to have cottoned on to his role and even tensed up and went cross-eyed at one stage.
-I was getting worried that the Vet may have made a rod for his own back if Trasgu thought that this was what visits to the Vet’s was all about.
+I was getting worried that the Vet may have made a rod for his own back if Trasgu thought that this was what visits to the Vet was all about.

 I was also worried in case Trasgu would expect the same from anyone he came across in blue scrubs or wearing blue rubber gloves.

 When we got back home some primeval instinct seemed to have been re-awakened in Trasgu and he pestered Xana unmercifully for a couple of days.
 Hopefully the instinct won’t wane and we will be able to save trips to the Vet next time Xana comes into heat.
 She is now heavily pregnant and seems to think that I am in some way responsible as she gets very cuddly and doe-eyed when she sees me.
-She’s off to the Vet’s on her own tomorrow to see how many pups she is carrying.
+She’s off to the Vet on her own tomorrow to see how many pups she is carrying.